 We take an expansive view of student success, realizing that success on both the academic and non-academic fronts impact and inform each other.
 We use this understanding to guide our approach to the various programs and initiatives within our diverse portfolio.

-Deneb STARS (Sustaining Talented Academically Recognized Students) is an invitation-only program that provides you with support during your four years at WashU.
+Deneb STARS (Sustaining Talented Academically Recognized Students) is an invitation-only community that provides you with support during your four years at WashU.
 Deneb STARS forms a cohort-based community for low-income and first generation students.
 The program also helps develop leaders within and beyond the Deneb STARS community.
 We work closely with the Office of Undergraduate Admissions to identify and recruit a diverse and talented class of Deneb STARS each year.

 The Early Arrival Program is an annual orientation program designed specifically for first-year students joining the Deneb STARS community.
 Alongside the Student Leadership Corps and Office for Student Success staff, you’ll participate in a variety of activities focused on facilitating a seamless and fun transition on to campus.
 Programming will include team-building activities, student panels, dinners with peers, bonding time with your peer-mentor, faculty and staff, and information on how to access resources and opportunities across campus throughout your time here.

 Student Success Resources